TheCarsonWest/TheCarsonWest.github.io/test/content/Recursion in Python.md

 +++
 # [Python Functions](./../python-functions/)
 # [Recursion in Python](./../recursion-in-python/)
 [Recursion](./../recursion/) is a powerful technique where a function calls itself within its own definition.
-It's crucial to have a base case to stop the recursion, otherwise, it will lead to a `RecursionError` (stack overflow).
+It's crucial to have a base case to stop the [Recursion](./../recursion/), otherwise, it will lead to a `RecursionError` (stack overflow).

 **Key Components:**